MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/safety-stock-replenishment.md

 The following scenario shows how this parameter works and what are the differences between its values:
-[![Common scenario for safety stock fulfillment](./media/Scenario1.png)](./media/Scenario1.png) The following options are available:
+[![Common scenario for safety stock fulfillment](./media/Scenario1.png)](./media/Scenario1.png)

+The following options are available:  xxx Roxana: what do you mean by options?
+Calculation dates?
+Date options?

 ### Today's date
-The specified minimum quantity is met on the date when master planning is run.
-The system tries to fulfill the safety stock limit as soon as possible, even though it can be a bit unrealistic due to the lead time.
+The specified minimum quantity is met on the date when master planning is run. xxx Roxana: ?
+The system tries to fulfill the safety stock limit as soon as possible, even though it can be a bit unrealistic due to the lead time. xxx Roxana:
 [![Requirement on today's date](./media/TodayReq.png)](./media/TodayReq.png) Planned order P1 is created for today's date to bring the available inventory above the safety stock level on this date.
-The other planned orders respond to safety stock fulfillment due to the sales orders that are taking the available inventory lower and lower.
+The other planned orders respond to safety stock fulfillment due to the sales orders that are taking the available inventory lower and lower. xxx Roxana: I don't understand the last sentence.

 When the **Requirement** coverage code is used, a lot of planned orders are created.
 It is always a good idea to use either **Period** or **Min./Max.** coverage for items and materials to bundle the replenishment.
 The following illustration shows an example.
 [![Period.
 Today's date](./media/TodayPeriod.png)](./media/TodayPeriod.png)